 As a nationally-recognised and influential policy and research body, Consumer Action pursues a law reform agenda across a range of important consumer issues at a governmental level, in the media, and throughout the community directly.

 Consumer Action is dedicated to advancing the interests of low-income and vulnerable consumers, and of consumers as a whole.
-Consumer Action’s Policy and Campaigns Plan 2013-14 sets out our campaign priorities for the year.
+Consumer Action’s Policy and Campaigns Plan 2013-14 sets out our campaign priorities for the year, while our Strategic Plan outlines our vision and goals.

 The Consumer Action Law Centre is governed by its Constitution which outlines the purpose and objectives of the Centre.